NissesSenap/ocp4GoodToHave/azure.md

 az resource update --id /subscriptions/your-sub-id/resourceGroups/rg-dev-we-aks/providers/Microsoft.ContainerService/managedClusters/aks-dev-we-aks1

 To get the string it's easiest to go in to the azure portal under AKS to the cluster you want to force and update on and look at the URI.

+### wildcard group list

+The Azure AD UI is missing a wildcard search function so you can't more or less use it.
+I also looked in to using powershell instead of AZ and there is no support for linux and the powershell AD modules.

+This is the current workaround I use, there are probably better ones.
+Please come with a issue/PR with an improvement.

+az ad group list --query '[].displayName' -o tsv |grep pull